-- 11.1 Public fire service, when provided by the RWA, will be billed at the established inch-foot rate.
-Only mains 6 inches and larger, in service as of the last day of the year, will be used in computing the inch-foot charge for the next year. - 12.2.
-Except as otherwise provided by the terms of any acquisition of another water system, the The inch-foot calculation shall be performed as follows: the number of inch-feet will be calculated by multiplying the length of each pipe in feet by its diameter in inches.
+- Public fire service, when provided by the RWA, will be billed at the established inch-foot rate.
+Only mains 6 inches and larger, in service as of the last day of the year, will be used in computing the inch-foot charge for the next year. - 2.
+The inch-foot calculation shall be performedas follows: the number of inch-feet will be calculated by multiplying the length of each pipe in feet by its diameter in inches.
 All inch-feet for 6-inch through 12-inch mains will be charged directly to the town in which the main is located.
-Inch-feet for mains larger than 12- inches will be apportioned to the town in proportion to the inchfoot allocation for 12-inch mains. - 13.3.
-The requirements of the municipal fire departments will determine the need for and location of public fire hydrants. - 14.4.
-The RWA will own and maintain the fire hydrant laterals, but the applicant will be responsible for the cost.
+Inch-feet for mains larger than 12- inches will be apportioned to the town in proportion to the inch-foot allocation for 12-inch mains. - The requirements of the municipal fire departments will determine the need for and location of public fire hydrants. - The RWA will own and maintain the fire hydrant laterals, but the applicant will be responsible for the cost.

-- 15.5.
-Public fire hydrants may be owned by the municipality or by the RWA.
+- Public fire hydrants may be owned by the municipality or by the RWA.
 When the hydrant is owned by the RWA, the installation cost will be the expense of the applicant.
-When it is owned by the municipality, the installation cost will be the responsibility of the municipality or the applicant as directed by the municipality. - When hydrants are owned by the RWA, an annual charge at the 16.6. established rate will be made to the municipality to cover the capital and maintenance costs of the hydrants.
+When it is owned by the municipality, the installation cost will be the responsibility of the municipality or the applicant as directed by the municipality. - When hydrants are owned by the RWA, an annual charge at the established rate will be made to the municipality to cover the capital and maintenance costs of the hydrants.
 Maintenance costs will include repairs, replacement, preventive maintenance and painting.
 The RWA is not responsible for snow removal and grass cutting around public hydrants.
 Municipally-owned hydrants shall be inspected and maintained by the municipality in accordance with the requirements of AWWA M17.
 The RWA shall have the right to inspect municipally-owned hydrants, and maintain, repair or replace municipally-owned hydrants if found to be leaking or operationally defective without prior notice to the customer.
 Municipally-owned hydrants can be replaced by the RWA at the expense of the municipality.
 Repairs to municipally-owned hydrants, if made by the RWA, will be charged at cost plus applicable overheads.
 The RWA retains the right to utilize public fire hydrants for distribution system operations regardless of ownership.
 The RWA will advise the municipality of these uses.
-Municipalities who own their own hydrants may contract with the RWA for maintenance services. - 17.7.
+Municipalities who own their own hydrants may contract with the RWA for maintenance services. - 7.
 The charge for the installation of fire hydrants on the same side of the street as the main (short side) when connected to existing mainswill be the average unit cost of installing hydrants and laterals on existing mains during the previous year.
 The charge for the installation of fire hydrants (including laterals) on the opposite sideof the street from the main (long side) when connected to existing mains will be the actual cost of the installation.
-Refer to the definition of hydrant lateral in Section A above. - 18.8.
+Refer to the definition of hydrant lateral in Section A above. - 8.
 The RWA will add to the cost of new main extensions a charge to cover the cost of fire hydrant installations (including laterals).
 This charge will be included in the cost on a per-foot-of-main-installed basis.
 The per-foot charge applied will be based upon the prior year cost of fire hydrant installation (including laterals) on new main extensions.
-Refer to the definition of hydrant lateral in Section A above. - 19.9.
-Use of public fire hydrants is for the purpose of fire suppression and the RWA's operations.
+Refer to the definition of hydrant lateral in Section A above. - Use of public fire hydrants is for the purpose of fire suppression and the RWA's operations.
 Any other use will be by mutual agreement of the municipality and the RWA.